gvwilson/sensibleadventures/nardica/nardica.md

 he was able to make time in his schedule for you."
 She turned and began to hobble toward shore.
 As she did,
-the armored bot pivoted smoothly and almost silently on its heavy treads and lowered one of its arms.
+the armored bot behind her pivoted smoothly and almost silently on its heavy treads and lowered one of its arms.
-Without looking,
-the elderly doctor sat on it as if were a park bench--- as if being carried along a pier by a century-old machine designed for inflicting mayhem was the most natural thing in the world.
+The elderly doctor sat on it as if were a park bench---as if being carried gently along a pier by a century-old machine designed for lethal mayhem was the most natural thing in the world.

 "Show-off,"
 Uncle Jack grumbled.
-"That thing ain't an affin' dog."
+"That thing ain't some kinda pet rat."

-"It might as well be for the way Doctor Johel looks after it," Wales observed drily.
+"Actually,
+I think she patterned its core on a guard dog she once had," Wales said drily.
 He picked up his toolbox and nudged Iffy with his elbow.
 "Come along, my young apprentice.
 Our day's not over yet."

-Half a dozen people stood waiting at the base of the pier under the watchful eyes of another pair of Marines.
+Half a dozen people stood waiting at the base of the pier under the watchful eyes of another squad of Marines.
-Iffy recognized some of them as crew from the ships tied up on either side of the *Guinevere*.
+Iffy recognized some of them as crew from the ships tied up on either side of the *Guinevere*'s berth.
+Iffy's cheeks burned under their curious, resentful stares.
 One nodded to Uncle Jack,
 who grunted in return,
 but no one said hello.
-Iffy's cheeks burned under their curious, resentful stares, and hoped they would be allowed back to their ships once the little parade had passed.

-They followed Doctor Johel an the G-80 to the harbor gate, where a bus painted the same navy blue as the Marines' uniforms waited for them.
+They followed Doctor Johel and the G-80 to the harbor gate, where a bus painted the same navy blue as the Marines' uniforms waited for them.
-The G-80 waited patiently as Doctor Johel got to her feet.
+The G-80 stood motionless as Doctor Johel got to her feet, then spun around to stand beside it.
 "After you," she said,
 gesturing at the bus's open door.
-Wales dipped his head once again and climbed aboard with Iffy, Uncle Jack, and Aunt Naggie behind him.
+Wales inclined his head once again and climbed aboard with Iffy, Uncle Jack, and Aunt Naggie behind him.

-"Haven't been in one of these in years,"
+"I haven't been in one of these in years,"
 Wales said,
 seating himself near the front with his toolbox at his feet.

-"Ain't never been in one,"
+"I ain't never been in one,"
-Iffy confessed
-as she sat on the other side of the aisle from him.
+Iffy confessed as she sat on the other side of the aisle from him.
 "They must think pretty highly o' you to lay on such a fuss."

-Wales laughed humorlessly.
+Wales laughed humorlessly and nudged his toolbox with his boot.
-"I suspect that what they think highly of is this," he said, nudging his toolbox with his boot.
+"I suspect that what they think highly of is this.
-"And if they thought they could take it away from me without, um, consequences,
+And if they thought they could take it away from me without, um, consequences,
 I'm pretty sure our welcome would have been much less friendly."
 He raised an eyebrow at Doctor Johel.
-The old woman smiled sweetly,
-but said nothing.
+The old woman smiled sweetly from the seat in front of him but said nothing.

-Rothera bustled around them as the bus hummed quietly through its streets and up the long, gentle slope that led to the governor's mansion.
+Rothera bustled around them once the bus left the dock behind.
+They hummed quietly through the city streets and up the long, gentle slope that led to the governor's mansion.
-The G-80 stayed a steady five meters in front of them, its twin turrets swivelling each time they went through an intersection.
+The G-80 stayed five meters in front of them, its twin turrets swivelling each time they went through an intersection.
-The Marines jogged along on either side, their exoskeletons turning each stride into a long, low leap.
+The Marines jogged along on either side with long mechanical strides.
 Traffic pulled aside to let them pass, but Iffy didn't see any of the mad scramble that a convoy like theirs would cause in Halley.
-Her heart skipped a beat once when she thought she saw a particular face in the crowd, but then the girl turned his head and she realized it was someone else.
+Her heart skipped a beat once when she thought she saw a particular face in the crowd, but then the girl turned her head and she realized it was someone else.

-As they drew closer to the governor's mansion, the three-story cinderblock buildings of the old town gave way to newer, brighter construction.
+As they drew closer to the governor's mansion, the three-story cinderblock buildings build to house refugees after the war gave way to newer, brighter construction.
 Foamed glass reflected the blue sky and the tall anti-aircraft laser towers that surrounded the mansion.
 Iffy pressed her face against the bus window and stared hungrily at the greenhouses nestled among the turrets' feet.
-Apple and oranges and bananas and flowers---flowers!---made a green riot beneath the insulating panels.
+Mangoes and oranges and flowers---flowers!---made a green riot beneath the sheltering panels.
+Little Mrs. Sandhu claimed that the governor even grew bananas, though Big Mrs. Sandhu scoffed at the notion.
+"They been 'stinct longer than we been alive," she said in a tone that brooked no argument.

-Without warning her stomach rumbled.
+Iffy's stomach suddenly rumbled.
-Doctor Johel smiled from the seat behind Wales.
+Doctor Johel smiled at her.
 "I'm sure lunch will be served," she promised.